 Since 2013, Jesse has been a guest teacher at LaGuardia High School.
-In 2014, Jesse has toured across Hawaii with DaretoCreate Dance Theatre to guest teach at The University of Hawaii at Manoa, Mid-Pacific High School, and Queen Emma Ballet.
+In 2014, Jesse has toured across Hawaii with DaretoCreate Dance Theatre to guest teach at The University of Hawaii at Manoa, Mid-Pacific High School, Queen Emma Ballet, and Snowy Range Dance Festival.
 Jesse has also guest taught at Montclair State University, Premiere Division, The Dance Conservatory, and Bay Ridge Ballet.
 In 2015, he was a faculty member with FRESH Dance Intensive touring across Canada as well as teaching in studios across America.
-With Earl Mosley's Institute of the Arts, Jesse is an Emerging Resident Artist, arts administrator, and has been a faculty member since 2015.
-Since 2017, Jesse has been on faculty and the administrative team with MOVE(NYC) at Gibney Dance Center.
+With Earl Mosley's Institute of the Arts, Jesse is a board member, arts administrator, and has been a faculty member since 2015.
+Since 2017, Jesse has been on faculty, social media coordinator, and production coordinator with MOVE(NYC) at Gibney Dance Center.
 Jesse has also taught company class for MICHIYAYA Dance.

 Jesse has also assisted in restaging works by artists such as Clifton Brown, Jacqulyn Buglisi, Earl Mosley, Maxine Steinman, and Kate Weare.

 Rehearsing, Performing, Cultivating my Advocacy Fellowship, and Leading Community Action Assemblies, all as an Artistic Associate with Gibney Dance Company